 How good is the Vanuatu passport?

 When we talk about passport rankings or passport strength, the Vanuatu passport is pretty strong.
 It offers visa-free access to over 132 countries, including all the usual suspects.
 However, one thing worth noting about Vanuatu is that it offers easier and quicker access to Commonwealth countries, such as Australia, Canada, and New Zealand.

 Can my spouse, kids, and parents come too?

 Yes.
 Direct family members, including your parents and step-children, can be granted citizenship on your Vanuatu passport application.
 A Vanuatu citizenship by investment can also be inherited by your future children.
 Siblings and “in-laws” are not eligible.

 Is it possible to get Vanuatu citizenship by buying real estate?

 At the moment, it’s not possible to purchase real estate and obtain Vanuatu passports, although the government has reportedly been working on a scheme to allow that.
 You can, however, purchase real estate and become a permanent resident in Vanuatu.

 What documents are needed for the Vanuatu citizenship application?

 A birth certificate, passport, police certification, resume, proof of address, marriage certificate (if applicable), medical certificate, proof of assets, and a few other bits of paperwork are required.
 Your agent should be able to help you with all of those.
-All of the documents must be in English, or be officially translated and certified copies.
+All of the required documents must be in English or be officially translated and certified copies.